blorente/decorat/wiki/stories/the_promotion.md

 ---

-The train was rushing through the Medicae district.
-A field of short white marble strips, no more than three stories tall, surrounding a spire of contrasting obsidian.
-The tower reached into the clouds, like an arm trying to push itself off the ground.
+The train was shaking in its suspensions as it rushed through the Medicae district.
+A field of short white marble strips, no more than three stories tall, pointing to a spire of contrasting obsidian.
+The tower reached into the clouds, as if it were the arm of the hive, pushing itself upright.

 "You know?
 I've always found the Fingers surprisingly similar to ThinkPods" I said, turning to Jorrick.

-"That's rich!
-Not even //TODO Pod disease will let you get away from the damn things."
+"Huh, I can see it.
+Bugger!
+Now not even //TODO Pod disease will let you get away from the damn things."

 "You do know that most people heal from //TODO Pod disease".